-Prior to joining Ward Greenberg, Ben served as a law clerk in the intermediate appellate court of New Jersey, where he contributed to the resolution of groundbreaking cases on issues such as mode-of-operation liability, public access to government records, and municipal zoning rights.
-He has also completed internships with two federal judges, including the former Chief Judge of the U.S. District Court for the District of New Jersey.
+Prior to joining Ward Greenberg, Ben clerked in New Jersey’s intermediate appellate court where he assisted with preparation of groundbreaking judicial opinions addressing issues such as mode-of-operation liability, public access to government records, and municipal zoning rights.
+He also completed internships with two federal judges in the U.S. District Court for the District of New Jersey.

-In law school, Ben was named Champion and “Best Orator” of the Honorable James Hunter III Moot Court Competition and served as Lead Articles Editor for the Rutgers University Law Review.
-He was recognized as a Dean’s Scholar on numerous occasions and received “Best Brief” awards in both introductory and advanced legal writing courses.
+Ben received numerous accolades during his time at Rutgers Law School.
+He was named Champion of the Honorable James Hunter III Moot Court Competition and received the distinction of “Best Orator.”
+He also served as Lead Articles Editor for the Rutgers University Law Review and published a scholarly article highlighting the tension between the nationwide tort reform movement and various equal protection guarantees in state constitutions.
+He was recognized multiple times as a Dean’s Scholar and received awards for “Best Brief” in both introductory and advanced legal writing courses.

-Ben is an avid Cleveland sports fan.
-When he is not in the office, he enjoys cheering for the Browns, Cavaliers, and Indians and spending time with his wife and dog.
+Ben is a proud Cleveland sports fan.
+In addition to cheering for the Browns, Cavs, and Indians, he most enjoys spending time with his wife and dog.

 - Rutgers University School of Law, J.D., cum laude, 2015